FraserThompson/dunedinsound-astro/README.md

 To deploy everything including the media run `pnpm run full-deploy`.

+We use `rclone` for deployment.
+This will need to be installed and configured on the system by following these instructions: https://developers.cloudflare.com/r2/examples/rclone/

 ### Production architecture

 All requests go to a CloudFlare Worker which routes them appropriately.

-The built Astro site in `dist` are deployed via Wrangler with the worker (see https://developers.cloudflare.com/workers/static-assets/).
+The built Astro site in `dist` are deployed via Wrangler as static assets in the worker (see https://developers.cloudflare.com/workers/static-assets/).

 The big JPG and MP3 files in `dist_media` are served from Cloudflare R2 which is bound to the worker (see `wrangler.jsonc`), which then routes requests for these files to R2 via `worker.js`.

-CloudFlare R2 is compatible with the AWS S3 API, so we can use the AWS CLI to deploy to it (helpful).